 Protective gear (including safety glasses) is to be worn during installation, set up and service.
-Light gauge sheet metal components, including the aluminum reflectors used on this system as well as various venting components have sharp edges.
-The use of gloves will also help in reducing dirt and oils to the surface of the reflectors.
+Sheet metal components, including the aluminum reflectors and field cut radiant tubes used on this system as well as various venting components have sharp edges.
+The use of gloves will also help in reducing the transfer of dirt and oils to the surface of the reflectors.